ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 ## Single Node to Multi Node Migration

-This section describes workflows used when you intend to upgrade or migrate from a single node SystemLink Server configuration to a multi node SystemLink Server configuration that makes use of dedicated servers for MongoDB, PostGreSQL, or file storage.
+This section describes workflows used when you intend to upgrade or migrate from a single node SystemLink Server configuration to a multi node SystemLink Server configuration that makes use of dedicated servers for MongoDB, PostgreSQL, or file storage.
 While not required, these migration workflows include provisioning a new SystemLink Server.
 This is done to reduce risk and ensure your original SystemLink Server is always in an operable state.

 ### Single Node to Multi Node with MongoDB